Sue: Is this one definitely in colour?

 Sue: That’s a bit racist.

-When the Axons’ true appearance is finally revealed (if you can ignore the first few seconds of the episode that is), Sue isn’t overly impressed.
+When the Axons’ true form is finally revealed (if you can ignore the first few seconds of the episode, that is), Sue isn’t impressed.

-Sue: It’s an explosion in a spaghetti factory.top
+Sue: It looks like an explosion in a spaghetti factory.

-The Master and Filer decide to join forces so they can escape from their cell on the Axons’ ship.
+The Master and Filer agree to join forces so they can escape from the Axon ship.

-Sue: It’s like they’re trapped in the world’s strangest brothel.
+Sue: It looks like they’re trapped in the world’s strangest brothel.